-The island is quite hilly and lots of sharp bends – but a car can save you time exploring different beaches if you don’t want to wait for buses etc.
+The island is quite hilly and has lots of sharp bends – but a car can save you time exploring different beaches if you don’t want to wait for buses etc.

 View from the bus on Mahe Island.

-Where to stay in Seychelles on a budget:
+Where to stay in Seychelles on a budget

-We did lots of research for the best location, proximity to great beaches, small supermarket and bus stops to access the island.
+We did lots of research for the best location, proximity to great beaches, small supermarkets and bus stops to access the island.
 One beach or location had the best reviews from previous travellers, so we searched in this area.

 Bedroom in our apartment – Best bed ever!

 Our apartment was exceptionally clean, had fantastic reviews and was within our budget for Seychelles.
-It included a front terrace with table and chairs to eat, a sunbed, two very comfortable chairs to sit and drink our coffee and look out over lush mountains and banana trees.
+It included a front terrace with a table and chairs to eat, a sunbed, and two very comfortable chairs to sit and drink our coffee and look out over lush mountains and banana trees.

 Our living room and the sunbed with a balcony terrace

-Inside we had a small kitchen with all amenities, coffee maker, fridge etc. A/C, fans in living room and bedroom.
+Inside we had a small kitchen with all amenities, a coffee maker, fridge etc. A/C, fans in living room and bedroom.

 Our kitchen – It had everything!

-Here you can find some great restaurants, epic sunsets, market food/creole cooking that you can buy and eat on the beach.
+Here you can find some great restaurants, epic sunsets, and market food/creole cooking that you can buy and eat on the beach.

 We stayed in Beau Vallon, Mahe Island.
 A few great places to eat are mentioned below.
 Around the rest of the island, you will find lots of great restaurants, ranging in prices that cater to visitors.

-You will also find cheaper home cooked food sold in small market shops for $10 or so for a meal.
+You will also find cheaper home-cooked food sold in small market shops for $10 or so for a meal.

 A typical meal would include fish in some form: fish curry and rice, fish BBQ with rice and fried fish.
 It usually sets you back between $7-$12.

-It can get very expensive eating out for every meal, so if you choose to book an apartment as we did, you will have a full kitchen to cater for yourself.
+It can get very expensive to eat out for every meal, so if you choose to book an apartment as we did, you will have a full kitchen to cater for yourself.
 We cooked the majority of our meals during our stay here, it was the key to visiting Seychelles on a budget.